 This list of the best vegan restaurants in London wouldn’t be complete without Club Mexicana.

 For lovers of Mexican cuisine, Club Mexicana is a must-visit destination.
 The brainchild of former advertiser, Meriel Armitage serves up innovative and flavourful vegan Mexican street food.
-From their mouthwatering tacos to scrumptious nachos, each bite is a fiesta of flavors. (see what I did there) 🙂
+From their mouthwatering tacos to scrumptious nachos, each bite is a fiesta of flavours. (you see what I did there?) 🙂

 My absolute favourites were the loaded nachos and three different types of tacos.
 Don’t forget to try their frozen margaritas too.